 In response to criticism from the black community, McDaniel justified her generally subordinate roles by explaining that the choice was either to play a servant or be one.
+She stated that she worked not only for herself but thought she was working for future generations of African-Americans as well.
 Yet her maids do have their own style, often displaying sharp-tongued familiarity with their employers.

 Hattie McDaniel Academy AwardsOne Win: